 The Environmental Change Biodiversity Network is a multi-agency long-term integrated research programme to record, analyse and predict environmental change in the United Kingdom.
 The focus of the network is to understand long term air pollution and climate change impacts on biodiversity.
 All sites operate a uniform system of long-term data collection of physical, chemical and biological variables recorded using strict protocols.

 Since 2009 Natural England (NE) has contributed to the wider ECBN through its Long Term Monitoring Network (LTMN), which currently stands at 37 sites across England.
-The weather, air, soil chemistry are measured and plant, soil communities, birds and butterfly populations are surveyed in a standardised way, in order to allow comparability of 10 target habitats on a range of sites across the network.
+Seven monitoring protocols are followed for weather, air quality, land management, vegetation, soil chemistry and communities, bird and butterfly populations, in order to allow comparability of 10 target habitats on a range of sites across the network.
 Below are links to protocols and data that have been published as part of this work.

 The ten target types are:

-To find out about the sites within the LTMN network please see the individual Core sites data pages.
+To download the datasets themselves, and to find out about the sites within the LTMN project, please see the individual Core sites data pages.

 For more information please contact the LTMN mailbox LTMN@naturalengland.org.uk